Read the beginning of Chapter 5 (audiobook chapter 9) on The Exchange Principle (7 mins)

 The Exchange Principle

-One of the best ways to solidify your commitment to your practice is to make a meaningful exchange—that is, give something of value in exchange for what you want to receive from your practice.
+One of the best ways to solidify your commitment to your practice is to make a meaningful exchange—that is, give away something you value in exchange for everything you want to receive from your practice.
 This is often the missing ingredient when learning to meditate from a book or an app.

-Making an exchange will make you more enthusiastic about your practice, it will increase the personal value of your practice, you will be less likely to skip your meditations, and therefore you will experience an overflow of benefits.
+Making an exchange will make you more enthusiastic about your practice, it will increase the personal value of your practice, you will be less likely to skip your meditations, and the energy behind your commitment will yield an overflow of benefits.

 Ideas for your exchange